Search for High-Energy Neutrinos from Ultra-Luminous Infrared Galaxies with IceCube: Search for Neutrino Emission from ULIRGs

 In this work, we search for an astrophysical component in the IceCube data which is spatially correlated with our representative sample of 75 ULIRGs.
 This astrophysical signal would be characterized by an excess of neutrino events above the background of atmospheric muons and atmospheric neutrinos.
 To search for this excess, a time-integrated unbinned maximum likelihood analysis is performed \citep{Braun_2008}.
 In addition, the ULIRGs are stacked in order to enhance the sensitivity of the analysis \citep[see][]{IceCube_stacking}.

 The unbinned likelihood for a search stacking $M$ candidate point sources using $N$ data events is given by

 Here, $n_s$ denotes the number of signal events, and $\gamma$ denotes the spectral index of the signal energy distribution, which is assumed to follow an unbroken power-law spectrum, $\Phi_{\nu + \bar{\nu}} \propto E^{-\gamma}$.
 These fit parameters are restricted to $n_s \geq 0$ and $\gamma \in [1,4]$ but allowed to float otherwise.
-For each event $i$, the probability density functions (PDFs) of the background, $\mathcal{B}_i$, and the signal for source $k$, $\mathcal{S}_i^k$, are evaluated.
+For each event $i$, the probability density functions (PDFs) of the background, $\mathcal{B}_i$, and the signal for source $k$, $\mathcal{S}_i^k$, are evaluated\footnote{In the unbinned likelihood formulation of Eq.~(\ref{eq:llh}), the PDFs are assumed to be continuous \citep{Braun_2008}.
+This continuity is approximated by choosing a PDF bin size that is well below the angular resolution ($\lesssim 1^\circ$) and energy resolution ($\log(E/\mathrm{GeV}) \sim 0.3$) for track-like events.}.
 The parameter $w_k$ represents the stacking weight of source $k$.

 Both the signal PDF and background PDF are separated into spatial and energy components.
 The background PDF is evaluated as $\mathcal{B}_i = B(\delta_i)/2\pi \times \mathcal{E}_{\mathcal{B}}(E_i)$, with $\delta_i$ and $E_i$ the reconstructed declination and energy of event $i$, respectively.
 The spatial component is uniform in right ascension due to the rotation of the IceCube detector with Earth's axis, resulting in a factor $1/2\pi$.
 The spatial PDF, $B$, and the energy PDF, $\mathcal{E}_{\mathcal{B}}$, are constructed from experimentally obtained background data in reconstructed declination and energy.
 Analogously, the signal PDF of candidate point source $k$ is evaluated as $\mathcal{S}_i^k(\gamma) = S(\textbf{x}_{k},\textbf{x}_{i},\sigma_i) \times \mathcal{E}_{\mathcal{S}}(E_i,\gamma)$.
 For the spatial PDF of the signal, $S$, we take a two-dimensional Gaussian centered around the location of the source, $\textbf{x}_{k}$.
 The Gaussian is evaluated using the reconstructed location of event $i$, $\textbf{x}_{i}$, and its angular uncertainty, $\sigma_i$, as the standard deviation.
 The estimation of the angular uncertainty does not take into account systematic effects, such that we follow \citet{IceCube_PS_10yr} and impose a lower bound $\sigma_i \geq 0.2^{\circ}$.
 Since $\sigma_i$ is much larger than the uncertainty on the source location, the latter may safely be neglected.
 The energy PDF of the signal, $\mathcal{E}_{\mathcal{S}}$, is modeled using an unbroken power-law spectrum with spectral index $\gamma \in [1,4]$.
 We assume that all candidate sources have identical accelerator properties, and we therefore use a single spectral index $\gamma$ to represent the neutrino spectrum of all ULIRGs.